 It’s no secret that DaVinci is going to have the edge here as it was literally made for color.
 We’ve been using it for years and to great effect.

 By far the most vast tab in Resolve is the tab for color.
-As we mentioned this is what it was really designed for.
+As I mentioned this is what it was really designed for.

 Right out the box there’s a plethora of color luts to choose from to get you started.
 Adding your own is simple and the organization of the luts is very light and convenient.